I know more than I'd like to about brain tumours.

 Maybe people feel that if they can't leave millions, it isn't worth it.

 But I can tell them that's not true.
 The smallest amounts can make a huge difference.
-I've put together information packs for doctors at The Brain Tumour Charity.
-I've helped send out HeadSmart cards, which lists the symptoms of children's brain tumours.
+I've put together information packs at The Brain Tumour Charity and helped send out HeadSmart cards, which lists the symptoms of children's brain tumours.

 They cost pennies.
 They save lives.